Ouster Python SDK Development

 Linux and macOS

-On supported Debian-based Linux systems, you can install all build dependencies by running:
+On supported Debian-based Linux systems,

 $ sudo apt install build-essential cmake \

-libeigen3-dev libjsoncpp-dev libtins-dev libpcap-dev \
+libeigen3-dev libtins-dev libpcap-dev \

 python3-dev python3-pip libcurl4-openssl-dev \

-libpng-dev libflatbuffers-dev
+libglfw3-dev libpng-dev libflatbuffers-dev libssl-dev \

 On macOS >= 11, using Homebrew, you should be able to run:

-After you have the system dependencies, you can build the SDK with:
+You can build the SDK with:

 # first, specify the path to the ouster-sdk repository